sonararadhya/ExpensePilot/README.md

 # 💰 ExpensePilot

-ExpensePilot is a lightweight **Expense Tracking Web Applicationlicationlicationlicationlication** crafted using **Node.js, Express, MongoDB, and EJS** that facilitates users to log and manage daily expenses through a straightforward and secure interface.
+ExpensePilot is a lightweight **Expense Tracking Web application** crafted using **Node.js, Express, MongoDB, and EJS** that facilitates users to log and manage daily expenses through a straightforward and secure interface.

 ---